Should you focus on trying to sound like a native English speaker?

-Hence, the average adult intermediate-level Polish learner of English, for example, who has a heavy Polish accent, faces the impossible task of getting rid of their Polish accent and “adopting” a British accent.
+Hence, the average adult intermediate-level Polish learner of English, for example, who has a heavy Polish accent, faces an impossible task of getting rid of their Polish accent and 'adopting' a British accent.

 I’M ALL TOO AWARE OF MY BRITISH ACCENT WHEN I SPEAK SERBIAN AND POLISH

 I’ve never had complexes about retaining my British accent when I speak foreign languages.

 I always remember how some Polish people tried to get me to roll the letter “r”.